Short answer

 We can often see that women and men differ based on their physique, this is due to their genetics and biological development.
 The genetic data that we receive from our parents determine whether we are (in most cases) born as a boy or a girl, and what types of hormones (most) stimulate our growth.
 Men will have more of the typical male hormones (for instance testosterone) running through their body, and women will have more of the hormone oestrogen (Check the links below to find out more about these hormones).

-These hormones have specific roles and the level or intake of more of these hormones may actually boost masculine or feminine bodily features, as well as certain skills.
+In addition to brain development, the level of sex hormones also stimulates male or female physical characteristics, and therefore certain skills.
 That is why, for instance, the Olympic committee has argued that women with a testosterone level higher than a set maximum, are not allowed to compete with the other women, as it would give them an unfair physical advantage.
 A typical effect of high levels of testosterone is that it boosts your confidence.
 As an example, women with chronic anxiety have received short-lasting testosterone treatment, which much improved their symptoms (i.e. made them more confident).
 Importantly, this does not mean that all women with anxiety should be treated with testosterone because it has considerable side effects that may not be desirable (like stimulated hair-growth, or other behavioural side-effects).
 Still, it shows the impact of this hormone on self-confidence and anxiety.
 Interestingly, multiple studies have shown that men with on average higher testosterone levels tend to overestimate their own abilities a little, while women as a group tend to underestimate themselves.
 So, in the bigger picture, there appear indeed to be hormone-induced differences in behaviour between the sexes.

 Sex Differences in the Brain (brainfacts.org)